Ahmadre/image_picker_web/README.md

     debugPrint(videoData.toString());
 ```

 Reminder: Don't use Uint8List retreivement for big video files!
 Flutter can't handle that.
-Pick bigger sized videos and high-resolution videos as html.File!
+Pick bigger sized videos and high-resolution videos as html.
+File!

 After you uploaded your video somewhere hosted, you can retreive the network url to play it.